wmckerrow/MIBP_oldversion/readme.txt

-To install, you will need to make a few small changes to RNA structure.
-Follow instructions in changes_to_RNAstructure.txt and copy the exe files in ./RNAstructure/exe or modify program_constants.txt to reflect the new location of RNAstructure.

 (1) To run the executable, make this folder you current matlab directory and run the master_script_hibp.m script.
-It runs modified RNAstructure executable, which were compiled for Linux (CentOS release 6.5).
+It runs modified RNAstructure executable, which were copmiled for Linux (CentOS release 6.5).
 Using standard RNAstructure executables is okay, but the probability of entropy constraints will not be correct.